anjiemerchant/news/README.md

 # News App
 This project was built over the course of two days for a coding challenge.

-Built using Node.js, Express, Sequelize, PostgreSQL, React, Redux, and React-Redux, News Aggregator uses the News API to allow you to see and save top stories from worldwide media outlets.
+Built using Node.js, Express, Sequelize, PostgreSQL, React, Redux, and React-Redux, Everything New(s) uses the News API to allow you to see and save top stories from worldwide media outlets.

 ## Installation